Götheborg (ship)

-Götheborg of Sweden is a sailing replica of the Swedish East Indiaman Götheborg I, launched in 1738 (not to be confused with the larger Götheborg II built some decades later).
+Götheborg of Sweden is a sailing replica of the Swedish East Indiaman Götheborg (I), launched in 1738 (not to be confused with the larger Götheborg (II), built some decades later).
 All sailors survived when the original ship sank off Gothenburg, Sweden, on 12 September 1745, while approaching the harbour on her return from a third voyage to China.
 Construction of the replica started in 1995, with the hull launched in 2003, and the rig fully tested for the first time in 2005.
 Much of the time was spent researching how to rebuild the replica.
 In 2008, Götheborg completed the first Baltic Sea Tour.
-It is the world's largest operational wooden sailing ship.
+It is one of the world's largest operational wooden sailing ships.

+On 26 April 2023 the Götheborg effected a rescue at sea, coming to the aid of a yacht that had lost its rudder and was adrift.

 Swedish East India Company

 The Swedish East India Company was established on 14 June 1731, to trade in East Asia.
 The company followed the Portuguese, Dutch, Danish, French and English East India Companies.
 Situated in Gothenburg, the company secured a 15-year monopoly on far eastern trade, exchanging Swedish timber, tar, iron and copper for tea, porcelain and silk.

 The company existed for 82 years and its vessels made 131 voyages using 37 different ships.
 Even though the company in the end went bankrupt, it made enormous profits during most of its years in operation and influenced the history of Sweden in several ways.